Bellevue Falls swimming hole in Massachusetts

 Best Time to Visit

 Late spring through early fall is ideal.
-Visit in summer for swimming and sunbathing, or in autumn for stunning foliage and cooler temperatures.
+Visit in summer for swimming and sunbathing, or in autumn for striking foliage and cooler temperatures.

 Difficulty Level